OPHI Summer School 2017

 - Institutions, policies, and communication.

-This year’s summer school is co-organised in partnership with the Morocco High Commission for Planning (HCP) as part of pre-conference activities of the ISI World Statistics Congress 2017 to be held in Marrakech (Morocco) from 16 to 21 July 2017.
-The summer school applicants are highly encouraged to also apply and participate in the congress.
+This year’s summer school was part of pre-conference activities of the ISI World Statistics Congress 2017, held in Marrakech (Morocco) from 16 to 21 July 2017.
 Further information can be found on the conference website: http://www.isi2017.org

-The summer school will be led by OPHI Director Sabina Alkire and the OPHI team including Adriana Conconi, James Foster, John Hammock, Bouba Housseini, Christoph Jindra, Usha Kanagaratnam, Bilal Malaeb, Christian Oldiges, Monica Pinilla, Gisela Robles Aguilar and Nicolai Suppa.
+The summer school was led by OPHI Director Sabina Alkire and the OPHI team including Adriana Conconi, Bouba Housseini, Usha Kanagaratnam, Bilal Malaeb, Christian Oldiges, Monica Pinilla, and Nicolai Suppa.